capajon/r6maps/README.md

 Contributions are welcome. :)

 ### Active
-Current development is fairly "steady state" with no major features planned in the short-term:
+Current development is fairly "steady state" with no new major features planned in the short-term:
-- [ ] Translations (looking for contributions: http://www.r6maps.com/about/translations-help.html))
+- [ ] Translations (looking for contributions: http://www.r6maps.com/about/translations-help.html)
 - [ ] Open issues
 - [ ] New maps